House is given tape of Trump calling for ambassador’s ouster

 The recording, which was first reported by ABC News, appears to contradict the president’s statements that he did not know Parnas, a key figure in the investigation.
 It came to light as Democrats continue to press for witnesses and other evidence to be considered during the Senate impeachment trial.

+ABC News released a portion of the recording online late Friday.
+A voice that appears to be Parnas can be heard saying, “The biggest problem there, I think where we need to start is we got to get rid of the ambassador.”
+He later can be heard telling Trump, “She’s basically walking around telling everybody: ‘Wait, he’s gonna get impeached.
+Just wait.'”

-ABC News reported that a speaker who appears to be Trump says on the recording, “Get rid of her!
+A speaker who appears to be Trump then responds: “Get rid of her!
 Get her out tomorrow.
 I don’t care.
 Get her out tomorrow.
 Take her out.
 OK?
 Do it.”

 Parnas and associate Igor Fruman worked with Giuliani on a push to get Ukraine to announce it would investigate former Vice President Joe Biden, who is seeking the Democratic presidential nomination.
 On the recording, the two tell Trump that the U.S. ambassador has been insulting him, which leads directly to the apparent remarks by the president.